 Subject area: Medicine and Health

-Participating researchers: Individual researcher who participates as 1 of maximum 2 Swedish project leaders in a consortium with partners from at least 3 participating countries.
-Only researchers at an administrating organisation approved by the Swedish Research Council may apply.
+Applicant: Individual researcher who participates as 1 of maximum 2 Swedish project leaders in a consortium with partners from at least 3 participating countries.
+Only researchers at an administrating organisation approved by the Swedish Research Council may apply

 Grant period: 3 years

-Minimum total 1 200 000 SEK per Swedish participant in a project.
+Minimum 1 200 000 SEK in total per Swedish partner in a project.

 - If you are participating as a Swedish applicant/partner in an international consortium, you must submit a parallel application to the Swedish Research Council.
 This is a national eligibility requirement that must be fulfilled before we can approve your participation in the consortium application.

 - Please note also that the instructions for your description of ethical considerations in the application have changed as from this year.
 (Only applies to those invited to submit a full application.)

 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.

 - Added 11 March: This applies for collaborations with researchers in Russia and Belarus Opens in new window.